efekos/Classes/wiki/getting-started.md

 }
 ````

-> **NOTE** - If you see any error, there is a high change that it's because the server loads your plugin before Classes, so there is no services when you try to get the services.
+> **NOTE** - If you see any error, there is a high chance that it's because the server loads your plugin before Classes, so there is no services when you try to get the services.
 You need to
 > make your plugin depend on Classes in the `plugin.yml` file.
 Like this:
 ````yaml
 name: Classes